 : After years of collecting exposures—and tens of thousands of counts per pixel in the most exposed areas—the gain at certain areas on the MCPs drops so much that none of the techniques described above can return the detector to an acceptable level of performance.
 Once that occurs the only way to obtain satisfactory data is to move the spectra to a new location on the detector, which can be accomplished by adjusting the position of the aperture and the pointing of HST

 .
 This moves the spectra to a pristine region on the detector which defines a new lifetime position.
-COS has operated at a total of two lifetime positions, and is expected to execute operations at a third lifetime position for Cycle 23.
+COS has been operated at a total of three lifetime positions; Cycle 24 will use the third lifetime position.
 Because the optical path is slightly different for each lifetime position the properties of the spectrograph are also slightly different.
 Thus, the resolving power, throughput, flat field, etc. may differ at different lifetime positions.
 A keyword in the header of the data files tells calcos

 which lifetime position was used, and reference files appropriate to that position are applied when processing the data.